tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-Otherwise, if all candidate ECHConfigs fail to decrypt the extension, the client-facing server MUST ignore the extension and proceed with the connection using ClientHelloOuter, with the following added behavior:

-- It MUST include the "encrypted_client_hello" extension in its EncryptedExtensions with the "retry_configs" field set to one or more ECHConfig structures with up-to-date keys.
+Otherwise, if all candidate ECHConfigs fail to decrypt the extension, the client-facing server MUST ignore the extension and proceed with the connection using ClientHelloOuter.
+This connection proceeds as usual, except the server MUST include the "encrypted_client_hello" extension in its EncryptedExtensions with the "retry_configs" field set to one or more ECHConfig structures with up-to-date keys.
 Servers MAY supply multiple ECHConfig values of different versions.
 This allows a server to support multiple versions at once.
-- If offered, the server MUST ignore the "pre_shared_key" extension in the ClientHello.

 Note that decryption failure could indicate a GREASE ECH extension (see
 {{grease-extensions}}), so it is necessary for servers to proceed with the